robertosfield/website/docs/docs/PrototypePhase/Workplan.md

+---
+layout: page
-# Prototype Phase Work Plan
+title: Prototype Phase Work Plan
+permalink: /documentation/
+---

 The aim of the Prototype Phase, October-December 2018, is to fill out prototypes for main elements of the core VSG scene graph library, add-on libraries and test programs.
 These prototypes will help solidify the choices in supporting technologies used and the design and implementation approaches used.

 ## General project infrastructure